Polynomial¶

 If model evaluations and/or gradients have not yet been provided to Poly via

-, they can be given here via themodel
+sample-outputsand/orsample-gradients, they can be given here via themodelandmodel_gradsarguments.- Parameters:

 model (Callable,numpy.ndarray) – The function that needs to be approximated.
 In the absence of a callable function, the input can be a ndarray model evaluations at the quadrature points.